Kansas Shrine Bowl: Shrine Bowl week

 The 2020 Kansas Shrine Bowl was to be held on Saturday, July 18, 2020 in Topeka, at Yager Stadium, however due to the COVID-19 pandemic, Washburn announced it wouldn’t accept outside events on campus.
 The Shrine Bowl announced it’d look for an alternate site.

 Events

 Kansas Masonic All-State Marching Band

-Beginning in 1984, Kansas Masonic All-State Marching Band is a week-long camp that the Tuesday through Saturday of Shrine Bowl Week, and performs during the banquet, Shrine Bowl parade, and the Shrine Bowl game.
-In 2019, the Kansas Shrine Bowl took over the camp.
+Established in 1984, the Kansas Masonic All-State Marching Band is a week-long camp that the Tuesday through Saturday of Shrine Bowl Week, and performs during the Kansas Shrine Bowl parade, and the all-star football game.

 The camp is held wherever the football game is being played at that year, and the camp makes up anywhere from 180 to 250 of high school musicians.
-Local masonic lodges and shrine temples sponsor the campers.
-The Kansas Masonic Foundation, who’s majority of donors are Kansas freemasons, was in charge of the camp from 1984 until 2019 when they turned it over to the Kansas Shrine Bowl.
+Local masonic lodges and other masonic appendant bodies sponsor the students to attend camp.
+The Kansas Masonic Foundation, who’s majority of donors are Kansas freemasons, was in charge of the camp from 1984 until 2019 before turning it over to the Kansas Shrine Bowl.